 INTERLEAVE IN PARENT GraphNode;

-This example does the following:
+This example performs the following actions:

-Stores all nodes in a single table
+Stores all nodes in a single table,

 GraphNode

-, uniquely identified by theid
+, identified by a uniqueid

-.Stores all edges in a single table
+.Stores all edges in a single table,

 GraphEdge